fozirawat6869/DockerWIthLoadBalancer/README.md

 This project demonstrates a load-balanced backend system using Docker and Nginx.
 It runs 3 separate Node.js backend servers on different ports (5000, 5001, 5002) inside Docker containers.

-Nginx acts as a reverse proxy + load balancer, distributing incoming requests across all backend servers to ensure:
+Nginx acts as a reverse proxy + load balancer, distributing incoming requests across all backend servers to ensure:-

 High availability
 Scalability